 In all drugged driving crashes that result in injury, the type of influence that the at-fault driver was engaged becomes important.
 As established, many of the medications are prescribed for good reason and are properly supervised through a physician.
 These drugs were created to help the population.
 In scenarios where the patient is abusing the medication or failing to be cautious, it can cause serious injuries or death to themselves or other drivers.
 We want all members of the population to receive the appropriate medical treatment to address their specific conditions.
 We just want everyone to drive safely and unimpaired.

 Missouri law entitles injured individuals to sue for damages in civil court if they sustained harm in an accident caused by another driver impaired by drugs.
 If your attorney negotiates a fair settlement or a court rules in your favor, you might receive compensation for the following damages:

 - Lost wages.
 Severe accidents also require those who suffer injury to miss work for treatment and hospitalization.
 Recovery requires both physical and mental rest.
-If or when a doctor releases someone back to work, they may be unable to engage in heavy lifting or other demanding physical requirements of their job.
-Time away from work and reduced hours results in a loss of income, which can devastate a household if the injured person is the family’s primary breadwinner.
+If or when a doctor releases someone back to work, he or she may be unable to engage in heavy lifting or other demanding physical requirements of his or her job.
+Time away from work and reduced hours result in a loss of income, which can devastate a household if the injured person is the family’s primary breadwinner.

 - Lost earning capacity.
 When accident injury victims sustain a severe injury that causes permanent disability, requires months or years of treatment, or leads to a chronic, lifelong condition, they may never be able to return to their job.
 In some cases, a victim may not be able to work at all; other times, a victim might need to seek lower paying employment.
 Courts sometimes award damages for lost future wages to compensate those for catastrophic injuries.